sharifbhuiyan/Kickstarter_analysis/README.md

 ## 2. Analysis and Challenges:
-Basically Project has been accomplished based on two technical analysis.
-Theater outcomes based on launch date and outcomes based on Goals.
+<p align="justify">Basically Project has been accomplished based on two technical analysis.
+Theater outcomes based on launch date and outcomes based on Goals.<p>

 ### i) Theater outcomes based on launch date:
 <p align="justify">A “Pivot table” has been created based on  "successful," "failed," and "canceled" outcomes.